awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway.md

 1. Select the type of traffic from the **Type** list, and enter the port range, if required\.
 For example, if you use your instance to retrieve objects from Amazon S3, choose **HTTPS** from the **Type** list\.

 1. The **Destination** list displays the prefix list IDs and names for the available AWS services\.
-Choose the prefix list ID for the AWS service, or type it in\.
+Choose the prefix list ID for the AWS service, or enter it\.

 1. Choose **Save**\.